ExtendScript/organisation-rules/CONTRIBUTING.md

 ## Versioning

-Use use semantic versioning (semver) as described by [npm](https://docs.npmjs.com/getting-started/semantic-versioning).
+Use semantic versioning (semver) as described by [npm](https://docs.npmjs.com/getting-started/semantic-versioning).

 In summary, the **first release** is always v1.0.0 and the next update depends on what has changed: